 - Add Links to Your Blog Posts

-Interestingly, it doesn’t take a lot secure your content from thieves around the web.
+Interestingly, it doesn’t take a lot to secure your content from thieves around the web.
 As a matter of fact, most of them just copy content without bothering on reformatting.

 This is why links can come in handy as they will add attribution to your content anytime your content is copied.